HithaDas/Amazon_Vine_Analysis/README.md

 # Summary

-Summary statistics analysis it shows that there could be bias among "Star Ratings" given the quantities of "viner" and "non-viner". only 94 records that did have vine reviews compred to high number about 40,471 records that did not have vine reviews.
+Summary statistics analysis it shows that there could be bias among "Star Ratings" given the quantities of "viner" and "non-viner".
+Only 94 records that did have vine reviews compred to high number about 40,471 records that did not have vine reviews.
 Next, I calculated the percentage of 5-star ratings for both groups.
 51.06% of reviews that were part of the vine program gave a 5-star rating.
 In comparison, 38.70% of reviewers that were not part of the vine program also gave a 5-star rating.
 Based on these numbers there is the possibility of biased in the Vine/Star-Rating reviews.